centre-for-humanities-computing/chinese-twitter/README.md

 **Figure 4.** Frequency distribution of most used hashtags

 ![Top Hashtags](plots/english/hashtags_over_time.png)
 **Figure 5.** Top 10 hashtags over time.

-Notice how #hongkong becomes more popular in July than #coronavirus
+Notice how #hongkong becomes more popular in July than #coronavirus.
+Additionally, Figure 5 shows that even when plotting the 10 most popular hashtags, the data is best characterized by a maximum of top 5 hashtags, the rest end up looking like noise.
+This shows that the hashtags in this dataset are rather sparse.

 To meaningfully disentangle the hashtag patterns in the tweets, co-occurring hashtags were identified and when summing across the entire dataset, top co-hashtag pairs were plotted against each other to demonstrate their correlative nature.
 Some hashtags have been merged since they seem to contain the same info, e.g. #hongkong and #hk.